A Two-Phase Deep Learning Framework for Adaptive Time-Stepping in High-Speed Flow Modeling: Solution Visualizations

-Here, we visualize true and predicted fields for ShockCast using the F-FNO with Euler conditioning neural solver backbone on a selected solution from the evaluation datasets.
-For the coal dust explosion setting, this solution has shock Mach number of $1.85$, while for the circular blast setting, it has a max Mach number of $2.68$.
-We visualize TKE fields in~\cref{fig:coal_tke,fig:blast_tke} and mean flow fields in~\cref{fig:coal_mean,fig:blast_mean}.
+In this section, we visualize true and predicted fields for ShockCast on selected solutions from the evaluation datasets.
+For the coal dust explosion and circular blast setting, ShockCast predictions are made using the F-FNO with Euler conditioning neural solver backbone, while for the airfoil shock setting, ShockCast predictions are made with the DGN neural solver.
+The selected solution has a shock Mach number of $1.85$ in the coal dust explosion setting, a max Mach number of $2.68$ in the circular blast setting, and a shock Mach number of $1.51$ in the airfoil shock setting.
+We visualize TKE fields in~\cref{fig:coal_tke,fig:blast_tke,fig:aero_tke} and mean flow fields in~\cref{fig:coal_mean,fig:blast_mean,fig:aero_mean}.
 When visualizing the instantaneous fields, we subsample the true solution in time to reduce the number of snapshots.
 For each of the snapshots $\vu(t)$ in the subsampled solution, we find the snapshot from the solution $\hat\vu(\hat t)$ autoregressively unrolled by ShockCast with the closest predicted time $\hat t$ to $t$.
 We then visualize the true snapshots $\vu(t)$ alongside the corresponding closest-in-time predicted snapshots $\hat\vu(\hat t)$, as well as the residual between each pair $\lvert\vu(t)-\hat\vu(\hat t)\rvert$.
-We present these visualizations in~\cref{fig:coal_xvel,fig:coal_yvel,fig:coal_vfrac,fig:coal_temp} for each of the fields in the coal dust explosion case and in~\cref{fig:blast_xvel,fig:blast_yvel,fig:blast_density,fig:blast_temp} for each of the fields in the circular blast case.
+We present these visualizations for each of the fields in~\cref{fig:coal_xvel,fig:coal_yvel,fig:coal_vfrac,fig:coal_temp} for the coal dust explosion case, \cref{fig:blast_xvel,fig:blast_yvel,fig:blast_density,fig:blast_temp} for the circular blast case, and~\cref{fig:aero_xvel,fig:aero_yvel,fig:aero_density,fig:aero_temp} for the airfoil shock case.